Stellify-Software-Ltd/stellify/README.md

 Other benefits of this approach include:

 - Increased portability of code
+- Cross-language generation
-- Ease of delivery and backup
+- Ease and increased speed of delivery and backup
 - Ability to enforce granular editing permissions
 - The ability to override data in order to share the same code across applications and organizations